ibnsultan/swap/readme.md

 **FUNCTIONS**

-A function is a code-block that performs a certain task.
-In Swap, a function can be a group of a procedure which performs a certain work or can be used to return a value.
+A function is a code-block that performs a certain task, In Swap, a function can be a group of a procedure which performs a certain work or can be used to return a value.

 Functions in Swap can be defined *as independent modules of code blocks that perform certain work.*